Lowering operators, orthogonal decomposition of tensor space, and quantized Schur--Weyl duality: Further properties of the operators

 \begin{rmk} (i) The weight $\lambda = (n-1, n-2, \dots, 1, 0)$ satisfies the hypothesis of the theorem, so we get negative root vectors in that case, satisfying the constraint $\alpha_j^\vee(\lambda) = 1$ for all $j$.

-(ii) By applying the anti-involution $\omega$ to a set of negative root vectors, we get a set of positive root vectors.
-One can ask under what conditions, if any, these root vectors can be used to construct PBW-type bases of $\UU_q^-$ and $\UU_q^+$, and thus also of $\UU_q$.
+(ii) By applying $\omega$ to a set of negative root vectors, we get a set of positive root vectors.
+One can ask under what conditions these root vectors can be used to construct PBW-type bases of $\UU_q^-$ and $\UU_q^+$, and thus also of $\UU_q$.

 (iii) If $\lambda$ satisfies the hypothesis, part (b) of the theorem gives a set of linearly independent elements of $V_q(\lambda)$, which can of course be extended to a basis. \end{rmk}